owencrouse/Inventory_Management_System/README.md

 # Move into the project directory
 cd inventory-management-system

-# Start Apache and MySQL (e.g., using XAMPP or WAMP)
+# Start Apache and MySQL
 # Place the project folder in the htdocs directory

 # Open the app in your browser